jim245/cs386team1/Deliverables/Report 9.md

 ## 1. Summary of Activities
 Colin – <br>
 Andrew – Created initial unit tests to test basic movement.
-Working on bug-fixing the title screen. <br>
+Fixed a bug preventing the "New Game" button on the title screen from functioning properly. <br>
 Zach – <br>
 Jack – <br>
 Jade – <br>